anpanring/ScrapingProject/README.md

 Moss Beach.

 Results will be written to file "new.csv" in the project folder.

-## How to build
-Since this project was built using Apache Maven, the best way to build this project is to use the "mvn package" command in the Terminal.
-Since I also used Maven's shade plugin to create a uber-jar that contains the external libraries for this project, the command I repeatedly used to build my project was "mvn package shade:shade".
-The executable jar then shows up in the "target" directory within the project.

 ## What I would do next with more time
  * Find gift card information